 ATS must meet Technical Standards for continuation in the program.
 The form must be acknowledged and signed upon entry into the program, indicating an understanding of the standards that must be met.
-The form can be found in Appendix H and on the ATP web site.
+The form can be found in Appendix H, in the ATS clinical folder, and on the ATP website.